 Zip.
 Zilch.
 Zero.
-Need I go on?
+Well, actually about 2%.

-The practice of continually marketing to your house prospect list is called "follow-up," and I will get into more detail on exactly how to do it in Chapter 23.
+The practice of continually marketing to your house prospect list is called "follow-up," and I will get into more detail on exactly how to do it in Chapter 25.
 This chapter is about how you can grow your own house prospect list, and it starts with a tool I call "New Caller Sheets."
 Not every business owner wants his or her potential customers to "call in" and I get that, but keep reading - you'll get the point and be able to apply it in some way to your own business.